OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 * Augment RFC8345 via more sophisticated approach as suggested in {{?I-D.davis-opsawg-some-refinements-to-rfc8345}}, more complex but improves the integrity of the model, same instance structures produced

 * Consider RFC8345bis

-We suggest to start the work on RFC8345 bis to provide the backward compatible way to support bidirectional links in the core topology model defined in ietf-network-topology.
+We suggest to start the work on RFC8345bis to provide the backward compatible way to support bidirectional links in the core topology model defined in ietf-network-topology.
 The starting point can be the basic approach from
 {{?I-D.davis-opsawg-some-refinements-to-rfc8345}} that adds the following: